A.B.A Principles for Jury Improvement

 Sense of Self-Efficacy with Others.
 (Inability to articulate one’s position ; maintaining balance of thought in confrontation)

-The Parallel Thinking Method is designed and presented in a way to best enlist balanced participation and improved comprehension by jurors because it minimizes distraction and reduces argument.
+The Fair and Just Deliberations Process is designed and presented in a way to best enlist balanced participation and improved comprehension by jurors because it minimizes distraction and reduces argument.

 The structure design is for the Jury and by the Jurors in concert with the elected Presiding Juror.
 No dependence on the Presiding Juror to have skills for group organization and interaction.
 The orderly perspectives used in the method enables all participants to better organize and focus on the issues at hand.
 Time allotments for discussion are imposed by the jurors, themselves which assures focus and commitment.
 No overall time-frame need be imposed.
 Feelings are addressed, which in many cases are disguised value or principled positions on any given issue.